Beyond Perplexity: Let the Reader Select Retrieval Summaries via Spectrum Projection Score: Preliminary: Summarise retrieval passages to align with the reader

-In contrast to log-likelihood-based metrics like perplexity, we propose the \metricname, a representation-level measure that directly targets \emph{summary–reader compatibility}.
-Rather than judging a summary by how “typical” it appears token-by-token, \metricname\ evaluates how the summary’s salient representation aligns with the reader’s internal geometry: we form a \textbf{bounder} vector from max-pooled token states (to retain boundary, content-bearing features) and assess its alignment to the reader’s principal subspace derived from the model’s parameters or hidden representations.
-The motivation is that: 1) this bounder vector aims to estimate the \textbf{Essential Supremum}, 2) the bounder vector converges to a distribution-specific property.
-3) Thus, this property of consistent estimation allows the boundary vector to be used as a robust tool to determine if the boundary areas of two different generators, for example, the retriever and the reader in this task, are aligned \footnote{Due to the length limitation, we detailed the theoretical analysis, including the formal definition and convergence analysis, in Appendix B.}.
-In general, this combines sentence-level projection with salient token-level cues, yielding a simple, training-free score that better reflects the utility of retrieved summaries for generation (formalised in Section~\ref{sec:SPS}).
+In contrast, we quantify a summary’s semantics by its \emph{coverage} in representation space.
+Ideally, this is the volume of the convex hull of its token embeddings, but computing high-dimensional hulls is prohibitive.
+We therefore use a \emph{bounder vector}, which is obtained by elementwise max pooling over token states and forms the minimal axis-aligned enclosure that upper-bounds the token-based convex hull.
+This summary-level enclosure expands only along informative coordinates as more tokens are added, consistent with the intuition that longer inputs yield greater information.
+In contrast, low-content tokens (Figure~\ref{fig:Gau-PCA}) typically lie near the centre of the distribution and therefore leave the boundary unchanged.
+Thus, the bounder provides a simple, stable proxy for a summary’s salient semantics (formal properties in Appendix~B).
+In summary, in this work, the motivation is that: 1) this bounder vector aims to estimate the Essential Supremum, 2) the bounder vector converges to a distribution specific property.
+3) Thus, this property of consistent estimation allows the boundary vector to be used as a robust tool to determine if the boundary areas of two different generators, for example, the retriever and the reader in this task, are aligned.
+In general, this combines sentence-level projection with salient token-level cues, yielding a simple, training-free score that better reflects the utility of retrieved summaries for generation (formalised in Section 4.2).
+Building on this, the next section defines \metricname, a representation-level score that measures \emph{summary--reader compatibility} by projecting the max-pooling based ``bounder vector'' onto the reader’s principal subspace.